-Spray the liquid fertilizer on the soil as well as the foliage to give the plants a boost of the nutrients they need.
+Spray the water-soluble fertilizer on the soil and the foliage to give the plants a boost of the nutrients they need.

 Cilantro and spinach are leafy vegetables so you want to encourage leaf growth.
 Fertilizer rich in nitrogen will help you do that.
 So pick a fertilizer that has N-P-K of 10-5-5.
-Fish emulsion is a good fertilizer that is rich in nitrogen.
+Fish emulsion is an excellent fertilizer that is rich in nitrogen.

 For tomato and radish plants, you don’t want to encourage leaf growth but want more fruit and root development.
 That’s why you should not use a fertilizer rich in nitrogen.